Defent/DMS_Exile/README.md

 ####Read the instructions carefully.
 Before leaving any questions regarding DMS, please read through the [DMS "config.sqf"](https://github.com/Defent/DMS_Exile/blob/master/%40ExileServer/addons/a3_dms/config.sqf?ts=4); the majority of the questions we receive are answered (directly or indirectly) by the config.

 ####Disclaimer:
 Defent's Mission System (DMS) is written from the ground up to be an efficient, easy to install, and vastly customizable mission system for the ArmA 3 [Exile Mod](http://www.exilemod.com/).
-You are welcome to port DMS or any of its functions for any other mod or (legal) purposes.
-Providing credit is appreciated.

 However, creating such a mission system takes a lot of time and testing.
 We (the authors of DMS) are not perfect, and as a result, there may be bugs, glitches, and/or errors within DMS.
 We appreciate your co-operation in identifying and resolving such issues to improve DMS; however we are not liable for any issues resulting from the usage of DMS on/by your server.
-We are also not liable to help you in resolving any issues that may arise, although we may attempt to help you to some degree in most cases.
+We are also not liable to help you in resolving any issues that may arise.

+You are welcome to port DMS or any of its functions for any other mod or (legal) purposes.

+#####License Overview:
+This work is protected by [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+By using, downloading, or copying any of the work contained, you agree to the license included.

+The following overview is a human-readable summary of (and not a substitute for) [the full license](http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

+You are free to:

+**Share** — copy and redistribute the material in any medium or format **Adapt** — remix, transform, and build upon the material

+Under the following terms:

+**Attribution** — You must give **appropriate credit**, provide a link to the license, and **indicate if changes were made**.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+**NonCommercial** — You may not use the material for commercial purposes.
+**ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the **same license** as the original.
+**No additional restrictions** — You may not apply legal terms or **technological measures** that legally restrict others from doing anything the license permits.

+Notices:

+You do not have to comply with the license for elements of the material in the public domain or where your use is permitted by an applicable **exception or limitation**.
+No warranties are given.
+The license may not give you all of the permissions necessary for your intended use.
+For example, other rights such as **publicity, privacy, or moral rights** may limit how you use the material.

 ___